liulcd/sendablevalue/README.md

 - `SendableAnyHashableValue`: Type-erased value for any `AnyHashable`.
 - `SendableUpdatedHandlerValue`: Stores a closure for value update handling.
 - `SendableResultHandlerValue`: Stores a closure for result handling (result and error), type-erased and sendable.
+- `SendableParametersValue`: Stores a dictionary of parameters with `AnyHashable` keys and optional values, type-erased and sendable.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.